MingyaoLiu/Drevo_Seer_Pro/README.md

 # Drevo_Seer_Pro

 ![My Keybaord](/Drevo%20Seer%20Pro%20Black%20and%20White.jpg)
-Bought a Drevo Seer Pro 60% keyboard with Gateron Red switch, best budget keyboard ever.
+Bought a Drevo Seer Pro 60% keyboard with Gateron Red switch, **best budget keyboard ever**.
 Repo is for all resources about this keyboard, and me trying to hack it.

 # Shortcut